williamthazard/schicksalslied/README.md

 5) karplu (a karplus-strong-style physical modeling string synthesis voice)
 6) resonz (a pinged resonant filter without variable decay)

-You can activate each of these voices by turning up its "amp" parameter in the LiedMotor section of the parameters menu.<br>
+You can activate each of these voices by turning up its "amp" parameter in the LiedMotor section of the parameters menu.
 Each of the voices interprets your text in its own way.
-You might think of them as a jazz combo "playing the changes."<br>
+You might think of them as a jazz combo "playing the changes."
 In this sense, a "chord" would correspond to a line.
 You can change between them by entereing more lines or choosing from history.<br>
 <br>
-You can also shape the timbre of each voice in the LiedMotor section of the parameters menu.<br>
+You can also shape the timbre of each voice in the LiedMotor section of the parameters menu.
 There are a lot of parameters.
-MIDI mapping can be very helpful for managing them all.<br>
+MIDI mapping can be very helpful for managing them all.
 You can also modulate any of these parameters with LFOs, using the LFOs section of the parameters menu.<br>
 <br>
 <i>Audio File</i><br>
 You can import an audio file into schicksalslied using the "audio file" feature in the params menu.
-Then you can start it playing with K2.<br>
-Schicksalslied will use norns's softcut features to manipulate your audio file in ways that are determined by the text in the line you've entered.<br>
+Then you can start it playing with K2.
+Schicksalslied will use norns's softcut features to manipulate your audio file in ways that are determined by the text in the line you've entered.
 There are three manipulated-audio voices available.
 Each manipulates audio in its own way.
 Their levels can be adjusted in the params menu.<br>
 <br>
 <i>Crow</i><br>
 You can activate crow features using K1.
-This works in essentially the same way as the krahenlied script for crow and druid.<br>
+This works in essentially the same way as the krahenlied script for crow and druid.
 As with krahenlied, the text you've entered will determine the following:
 1) pitch (v/8) from crow outputs 1 & 3
 2) slew time between pitches from outputs 1 & 3
 3) AR envelope shapes from outputs 2 & 4